artanzand/artanzand.github.io/_posts/2022-02-24-sematic-segmentation.md

 The decoder block takes in two arguments:

-- `expansive_input` - The input tensor from the previous layer, and;
+- `expansive_input` - The input tensor from the previous layer.
-- `contractive_input` - the input tensor from the previous skip layer in the encoder section
+- `contractive_input` - The input tensor from the previous skip layer in the encoder section.

 The number of filters will be the same as each corresponding encoder block.
 We will first apply transpose convolution on the `expansive_input`(the input tensor from the previous layer).
 We will then merge the output of the transpose convolutional layer with `contractive_input` using the `tf.concatenate()` function to create the skip connection.
 Skip connection is the step that allows for the capture of finer information from the earlier layers of the network where shape details were still present.
 We will apply two convolutional layers at the end of this block.